 FOR IMMEDIATE RELEASE: Wednesday, July 19, 2000

-New York--Blockbuster Inc. (BBI), a publicly traded subsidiary of Viacom Inc., and Enron Broadband Services (EBS), a wholly-owned subsidiary of Enron Corp., today announced a long-term agreement to deliver a Blockbuster entertainment service, initially featuring movies-on-demand, via the Enron Intelligent Network.
+New York--Blockbuster Inc. (BBI), a publicly traded subsidiary of Viacom Inc., and Enron Broadband Services, a wholly-owned subsidiary of Enron Corp., today announced a 20-year agreement to deliver a Blockbuster entertainment service, initially featuring movies-on-demand, via the Enron Intelligent Network.

-SBC Communications Inc., XXX and XXX will provide a reliable and secure infrastructure for the on-demand service that will deliver entertainment to consumers’ televisions through high-speed, digital subscriber lines (DSL).
+Initial distribution partners SBC Communications Inc., XXX and XXX will provide a reliable and secure infrastructure for the on-demand service that will deliver entertainment to consumers’ televisions through high-speed digital subscriber lines (DSL).
+Blockbuster and Enron also will identify additional distribution partners and delivery methods to reach a broad range of customers.

 Blockbuster and Enron plan to launch the entertainment-on-demand service in multiple U.S. cities by year-end.
-Beginning in 2001, the Blockbuster service will be expanded to other domestic and international markets.
+Beginning in 2001, the Blockbuster service will be extended to other domestic and international markets.

-Customers will be able to choose from a large menu of entertainment options through their TV screens and enjoy better-than VHS-quality with VCR-like control (pause, rewind, stop).
-The service willeventually be expanded to other entertainment choices, including games and Internet services, which can be accessed either through the television or PC.
+Customers will initially be able to choose from a large library of movies through their TV screens and enjoy better-than VHS-quality with VCR-like control (pause, rewind, stop).
+The service will be expanded to other entertainment choices, including games and Internet services, which can be accessed either through the television or PC.

-“This alliance creates a global end-to-end solution that can efficiently deliver a wide variety of secured, on-demand entertainment,” said John Antioco, Blockbuster chairman and CEO.
+“This alliance creates a global end-to-end solution that can efficiently deliver a wide variety of secure, on-demand entertainment,” said John Antioco, Blockbuster chairman and CEO.
 “Additionally, the alliance gives a first-mover advantage to the

--more-

-Page 2

 involved companies that should enable each of us to capture a significant share of what industry experts are projecting will be a multi-billion-dollar business annually.”

--more-

-Page 2

-“Entertainment on demand is perhaps the most visible example of the power of broadband services.
-The Enron Intelligent Network was specifically designed for this type of application, which will pave the way for new broadband products and services for our customers,” said Kenneth L. Lay, chairman and CEO of Enron.
+“Entertainment on-demand is perhaps the most visible example of the power of broadband services.
+The Enron Intelligent Network was specifically designed for this type of high-bandwidth application, which will pave the way for new broadband products and services for our customers,” said Kenneth L. Lay, chairman and CEO of Enron Corp.
 “The distribution network we are establishing with SBC, XX and XX, combined with Blockbuster’s content and extensive customer base, will demonstrate the benefits of broadband for enhancing the Internet experience and drive widespread broadband use.”

-Under the agreement, Blockbuster will provide content for the entertainment service andwill market the service to its customer base of 45 million U.S. households.
+Under the agreement, Blockbuster will provide content for the entertainment service and market the service to its customer base of 65 million households worldwide.
 Additionally, Blockbuster will sell DSL connections through its nationwide network of stores.

-Enron will use its secure, global broadband network for streaming the entertainment, provisioning bandwidth on demand, storing movie content and guaranteeing a high quality of service.
+Enron will encode and stream the entertainment over its secure, global broadband network infrastructure, provision bandwidth on demand, store the entertainment content and provide an unparalleled quality of service.
 The Enron Intelligent Network has the capacity and design to allow the scalability necessary to deliver secure, high-bandwidth content to a large population of simultaneous users.
 Enron’s broadband delivery platform includes a distributed server architecture, software intelligence, and network monitoring and control.